vitessio/website/content/en/docs/faq/_index.md

 Yes.
 The [vtexplain](../vtexplain) tool can be used to preview how your queries will be executed by vitess.
 It can also be used to try different sharding scenarios before deciding on one.

-## Does the Primary Vindex for a tablet have to be the same as its Primary Key.
+## Does the Primary Vindex for a tablet have to be the same as its Primary Key?

 It is not necessary that a Primary Vindex be the same as the Primary Key.
 In fact, there are many use cases where you would not want this.
 For example, if there are tables with one-to-many relationships, the Primary Vindex of the main table is likely to be the same as the Primary Key.
 However, if you want the rows of the secondary table to reside in the same shard as the parent row, the Primary Vindex for that table must be the foreign key that points to the main table.
 A typical example is a user and order table.
 In this case, the order table has the `user_id` as a foreign key to the `id` of the user table.
 The `order_id` may be the primary key for `order`, but you may still want to choose `user_id` as Primary Vindex, which will make a user's orders live in the same shard as the user.